AdobeDocs/target.de-DE/help/r-release-notes/known-issues-resolved-issues.md

 ### at.js

 Bekannte Probleme mit at.js:

+* If you create an experience with no modifications using at.js 2.*x (for example, a default experience), the experience might not be counted in reports, Analytics for Target (A4T), Analytics, or Google Analytics.* In addition, the [ttMeta plug-in](/help/c-implementing-target/c-implementing-target-for-client-side-web/t-mbox-download/c-target-atjs-implementation/target-atjs-plugins.md) might not work correctly.

+   As a workaround, use a whitespace in the experience content.
+(TNT-33366)

 * Beim Laden einer Seite in Visual Experience Composer (VEC) muss Target ermitteln, ob die globale Mbox-Einstellung aktiviert oder deaktiviert ist und ob an der Stelle, an der der Benutzer die Empfehlung im VEC anwenden möchte, ein entityID- oder categoryID-Eintrag vorhanden ist.
 Basierend auf diesen Informationen wird die Kriterienliste gefiltert.
 Die Standardliste enthält zwar gefilterte Algorithmen, doch mit dem [Kompatibilitäts-Kontrollkästchen](/help/c-recommendations/t-create-recs-activity/algo-select-recs.md) können Sie die vollständige Algorithmenliste anzeigen.